American Baptist Churches

 Increase government support for environmental protection and energy conservation programs.”

-Excerpted from the UCC Network for Environmental and Economic Responsibility’s web site, which can be found here.
+Excerpted from the UCC Network for Environmental and Economic Responsibility’s web site.

 “We believe that our planetary future is radically jeopardized by economic competition and growth unrestrained by a sense of limits about our place in the whole.
 Our love for our children and our children’s children requires us to raise serious questions about the level and methods of production and the wasteful style of consumption in the United States and other affluent nations and people.
 We affirm that a responsible, global economic system must distribute goods more equally and must recycle more effectively.
 We look for sustainable development and transparent, participatory decision making.
 We affirm the use of technologies which cooperate with the non-human roots of life on earth, instead of polluting and destroying them.